Joe

 to attend the annual Grand Canyon Star Party, during which he

-talks to more people than he does during the entire rest of the
+talked to more people than he does during the entire rest of the

 With the market for original illustrations drying up, Joe now works primarily as a painter, creating representational works in oil and acrylic.
 His other major interest is writing.
 He's completed ten novels, all available for sale.
 Also available is Cosmic Cat, a children's picture book offered in print and digital formats.